Vintar German Shepherds Arizona

 shot the popularity of the breed sky-high.

+Can you guarantee my puppy will not have hip problems?
 No breeder in the world can guarantee that the puppies won't develop dysplasia, and if they do... beware. environmental factors.
 That means that it's caused by a combination of genes that may not show up in any litter previously.
 No matter the certifications in the pedigree it is possible that your puppy could be predisposed to hip dysplasia.
 Treatments (both surgical and drug) can be done early to alleviate problems down the line.
 If in doubt, find an orthopedic specialist.
 Be wary of a breeder that says their puppies will definitely not have hip problems.
 OFA is an Xray done on a dog at 2 years old that will show quality hips.
 All my dogs are highly active, running, jumping, hiking and swimming.
-I always encourage potential owners to come see the health and temperament of the parents. discipline and dog sport involving 3 phases; obedience, tracking and protection.
+I always encourage potential owners to come see the health and temperament of the parents.
+What is Schutzhund? discipline and dog sport involving 3 phases; obedience, tracking and protection.
 It is supposed to be a fun experience for both the dog and the handler.
 All my girls have the bloodlines from champion wins in Germany for such events.
 Note that titles that say VA1 are considered world champions.
 Also 2X VA 1 are rare champions thta won world champion TWO TIMES!
 Ancestors are real German Shepherds.
 These champions are judged on what they accomplish, not just their looks.
 Note; Schutzhund is a way of measuring their abilities, SCH 3 is tops.
 Im not into the show that the dog runs in a circle and is judged for its beauty.
 These are extremely intelligent working dogs.
 Will my German shepherd puppy's ears stand?
 I personally do not recommend taping.
 Taping can cause ear infections and weekly literally rip off the tape, clean ear and put tape back on.. to me it is painful and not necessary.
 I prefer foam inserts.
 The foam is glued into the inside of the ear and supports the cartilage of the ear helping it strengthen with the added support.
 The insert falls out and you if needed put insert back into ear.
 Usually about a month.
 Alot less painful and I have not had any ear infections with this method.

 Hip dysplasia is considered to be polygenic and is also influenced by